naman2602f5/Web-Crawler/readme.md

     ```

 - After the application start browse to this API URL `http://localhost:5000/api/v1/crawl`

 - For Swagger API documentation browse to `http://localhost:5000/webCrawler/doc`

 - Sample request for the API:
     `{
          "domains": ["goosegreaseshop.com", "books.toscrape.com", "www.cratejoy.com"]
     }`

+- For more domains for testing, refer to `DomainUrlList.txt`